EmmanuelOkorieC/eloquent_Js_third_edition-_1-3/README.md

 After creating my function, i defined a local binding `num` and assigned the number `0` to it.
 Then i wrote a `for` loop to iterate through each letter of my string.
 And in this loop, my `num` binding is incremented by 1 everytime a `"B"` is found in my string.
 After the loop is done with it's iteration, i return the value of my updated `num` binding.

-After i got this working, I wrote another function `countChar` that behaves the same way as `countBs` except it takes another argument to determine which character we would like to count(instead of just Uppercase B's)
+After i got this working, I wrote another function `countChar` that behaves the same way as `countBs` except it takes another argument to determine which character we would like to count(instead of just Uppercase B's).
+Finally i rewrote my `countBs` function as `countBsTwo` implementing the `countChar` function

 ```javascript
   function countBs(string) {